TheRedLion/UntisAlarm/README.md

 If you encounter any issues or have questions, please feel free to open an issue on our GitHub repository.

 ## Acknowledgments
-We would like to express our gratitude to the open-source community, especially to the [Simple-Clock](https://github.com/SimpleMobileTools/Simple-Clock) project since some of our code is inspired by them, and all the contributors who have helped make this project possible.
+We would like to thank the [Simple-Clock](https://github.com/SimpleMobileTools/Simple-Clock) project since some of our code related to the Alarm Clock is taken from them.

+This project is not related to the [UntisAlarm](https://www.rala.io/app/untisAlarm), the app has also not been updated in the last four years.
+It also only works for selected schools.